InRule/AzureAppServices/doc/ircatalog-arm-template-deployment.md

 Before deploying the ARM template, we need to define certain parameters.

-Locate the _InRule.Catalog.Service.parameters.json_ file in the _FolderName_ file you dowloaded above.
+Locate the _InRule.Catalog.Service.parameters.json_ file in the file you dowloaded above.

 Open the file with your text editor of choice and edit the parametes listed below: